diegotomfurtado/user-domain-manager/README.md

 ## What I did different
 - I've worked with SQL Server, from Azure, insted
-- I couldn't use all SOLID principal
+- I couldn't use all SOLID principles

 ## Setup Instructions